 Cataracts are a common vision problem associated with aging.
 Nearly 70% of individuals over the age of 80 will have cataracts.
 In most cases, cataracts develop in patients over the age of 50 and become more prevalent with age.
 Cataracts are a clouding of the natural lens of the eye that occurs when certain proteins clump together.
 Once cataracts form, they will not resolve naturally or through the use of medications.
 While early cataracts may not need to be addressed, cataract surgery will be required once cataracts begin to impair vision.
 Fortunately, modern cataract surgery is an incredibly safe and effective procedure that can successfully restore vision.

 Patients who have been diagnosed with cataracts that are affecting their visual function are candidates for cataract surgery.
 There are certain instances in which we may not recommend cataract surgery immediately.
 These include:

 In all other cases, we recommend that patients undergo cataract surgery as soon as cataracts negatively impact their vision.
-Once vision is impaired, there is no reason to delay the surgery, as cataracts will only worsen as time goes on.
+Once the vision is impaired, there is no reason to delay the surgery, as cataracts will only worsen as time goes on.

 Modern cataract surgery involves the removal of the damaged lens of the eye and insertion of an artificial lens, known as an intraocular lens (IOL) to restore vision.
 It is a relatively straightforward procedure that is performed on an outpatient basis and takes less than 30 minutes per eye.
-The following provides an overview on how the surgeons at Beach Eye Medical Group perform cataract surgery.
+The following provides an overview of how the surgeons at Beach Eye Medical Group perform cataract surgery.